Molonglo Valley planning

 How to get involved

-ESDD will commence a Territory Plan process to create a statutory Concept Plan for the Molonglo Group Centre and Environs.
+ESDD will commence a Territory Plan process to create a statutory Concept Plan for the Molonglo Commercial Centre and Environs.

 As part of this process, a public information session is proposed to be held.
 ESDD will notify the public regarding the arrangements for the public information session in due course.